Virtual Linking Bids for Market Clearing with Non-Merchant Storage: Market clearing with virtual linking bids

-In the case of net charge, the quantity net charged is added to the inter-storage, with the corresponding charging price.
-However, since the storage might have been charging at different prices during the market interval, the question of which price to save arises.
+In the case of net charge, the quantity net charged is added to the inter-storage, with the corresponding charging price divided by $\eta$.
+However, since the storage might have been charging at different prices during the market clearing, the question of which price to save arises.
 To address this, we introduce the following optimization model

-The parameters in this model are obtained from the solution of the market clearing, and indicated with $^*$.
-The idea is to split the quantity charged in the intra-storage into a local and a moved quantity, $p_t\up{C,loc}$ and $p_t\up{C,mov}$.
+Some of the parameters in this model, indicated with $^*$, are obtained from the solution of the market clearing.
+The idea is to split the quantity charged in the intra-storage into a \emph{local} and a \emph{moved} quantity, $p_t\up{C,loc}$ and $p_t\up{C,mov}$.
 Then, $p_t\up{C,mov}$ is added to the inter-storage, with the market price at $t$.
-The total moved quantity must correspond to the net charge, which is equivalent to setting the total local quantity to zero (sum of total local charge and discharge), in \eqref{eq:bal_loc}.
-The inter-storage is only updated by quantities charged, which is ensured by \eqref{eq:mov_pos}: the quantity moved can only be positive.
-The sum of local and moved quantities has to correspond to the quantity charged in the inter-storage, with \eqref{eq:total}.
-In case of discharge, constraint \eqref{eq:disch} applies, ensuring that the moved quantity is equal to zero.
-In case of charge, constraint \eqref{eq:loc_pos} prevents discharge for the local quantity.
+The total \emph{moved} quantity must correspond to the net charge, which is equivalent to setting the total \emph{local} quantity to zero (sum of total \emph{local} charge and discharge), in~\eqref{eq:bal_loc}.
+The sum of \emph{local} and \emph{moved} quantities has to correspond to the quantity charged in the intra-storage at a given $t$, with~\eqref{eq:total}.
+Constraint~\eqref{eq:mov_pos} ensures positivity for the charged quantities.

-The objective \eqref{eq:val_obj} is to minimize the storage profit over this interval, while still ensuring that it is positive with \eqref{eq:rev_pos}.
-We are minimizing in order to avoid situations where the storage system would be setting prices higher than necessary.
+The objective~\eqref{eq:val_obj} is to minimize the intra-storage profit over this market clearing, while still ensuring that it is positive with~\eqref{eq:rev_pos}.
+Minimizing the profit over this market clearing for the intra-storage ensures that the prices saved for the inter-storage are as low as possible.
+This is done to prioritize the storage system in future exchanges.
+If we maximize instead, the values saved in the inter-storage would be higher and the storage system would be less likely to be selected in future market clearings.
+Note that problem~\eqref{prob:val_up} does not modify the profit of the storage system over this market clearing, but only the distribution of the energy between intra- and inter-storage.

-\section{Study of Market Properties}
+\section{Study of market properties}

-We study cost recovery and social welfare for the market clearing with VLB, comparing to the split market clearing, \eqref{prob:mc_init} with \eqref{eq:stor_end}.
+We study cost recovery and social welfare for the MCP with VLBs and compare to the standard MCP,~\eqref{prob:mc_init} with~\eqref{eq:stor_end}.
 We discuss the impact of imperfect foresight on these properties.
-Finally, we discuss a limitation of both models, opening directions for future research.
+Finally, we discuss a limitation of both MCPs, opening directions for future research.
+We use as a benchmark an \emph{ideal MCP}, where all market clearings are optimized together.
+In practice, this is not realistic, as it would imply perfect foresight and the ability to solve an infinite-horizon problem.

-\subsection{Cost Recovery}
+\subsection{Cost recovery}